Recoskie/swingIO/README.md

 This also lets other components update that style the binary data when you make a change.

-This way no matter how you change things all GUI-IO tools will show what changed visually.
+This way no matter how you change things.
+All GUI-IO tools will show what changed visually.

-Weather it is a data algorithm you built, or change done by some GUI tool.
+Even if you make do a write from a algorithm, or code, or change done by some GUI tool.

 ------------------------------------------------------------
 Other GUI-IO Components